The blood pressure drug that makes blood pressure worse

 Coenzyme Q10 is essential for good health.
 Our cells use it to produce energy the body needs for basic functions, including cell growth and maintenance.
 The problem is, you can start seeing declines in your CoQ10 levels as early as your 20s plus… MORE⟩⟩

-Drug-free ways to control blood pressure
+Danger-free ways to support normal blood pressure

 If you are already taking a blood pressure medication prescribed by your doctor, we certainly don’t recommend that you stop, cold turkey.
 Talk to your doctor to find out what type of calcium channel blocker you are on and if there are options.